 Bitly may be the reigning champ of URL shorteners in the Twitterverse (before t.co was launched last year), but Goo.gl has analytics covered.

 Like many of its services, if you have a Google account, you can track much more information than Bitly offers through its service, including clicks, referrers (and their relationship to each other), browsers, computer platforms and geographic locations.
 You can even see which time period brought the most clicks (although there is a 2 hour delay) and get a QR code for the shortened URL.
+While it’s possible to get your own QR code generated, it’s nice to have this feature built-in.

 Keep in mind that all your analytics data for shortened goo.gl URLs is public.
 To access your analytics for a particular URL, just add .info after it, such as http://goo.gl/l6MS.info.